 One issue with deep learning is that it can require quite a lot of computer power.
 You will need to buy high end servers.
 Deep learning based video analytics is now becoming widely available.

-Behavioral analytics is the most advanced form of AI video analytics available.
+Behavioural analytics is the most advanced form of AI video analytics available.
 It can tell the difference between ordinary movement and unusual movement.
 For example, in a shopping mall, normal movement is people walking along, whilst fighting is unusual.
 A behavioural analytics system will detect a fight and alert the security team.

 These systems are not widely available yet.
 The challenge is building a system that can recognise all types of unusual activities.
 Unlike object recognition, which uses still frames, behavioural analytics must use video motion.
 It is more difficult to recognise actions than objects.
 Also, a system must be able to generalise without needing hundreds of thousands of scenes for training.
 It must also be practical and not have excessive server needs.

-iCetana is a behavioral analytics solution that is installed all over the world. iCetana is used at all types of sites, including universities, shopping malls and office buildings.
+iCetana is a behavioural analytics solution that is installed all over the world. iCetana is used at all types of sites, including universities, shopping malls and office buildings.
 It can provide both real time alerts, and label video. iCetana works with your existing camera network.

 iCetana is based on a patent developed from a university AI project.
 One strength is that it can learn what is normal.
 This allows it to highlight any unusual actions, as the events occur.
 It can identify abnormal events without needing to see thousands of examples first.
 Also, it learns and adapts to what is normal for each camera.